Editor’s Note: This post has been updated with fresh content and links.

-Consumers also benefit from chatbots and they’re getting increasingly interested in this technology.
-A study presented at the 4th International Conference on Internet Science in November 2017 pinpoints reasons why people prefer to talk with chatbots.
+Chatbots also benefit consumers, who are increasingly interested in this technology.
+An International Conference on Internet Science study pinpoints some of the reasons why people prefer to talk with chatbots.

-Entertainment.
 Chatbots keep people entertained by giving them funny tips, plus bots help kill time when users have nothing to do.

 Chatbots fuel conversions and enhance social experiences.
 Interacting with bots also helps to avoid loneliness, and it gives a chance to talk without being judged.

-Curiosity.
 The novelty of chatbots alone sparks curiosity.
 People want to explore their abilities and to try something they haven’t tried before.

 The Value of Chatbots

 People want to get the information they need as soon as possible with as little friction as possible.
 One of the main selling points of bots, as previously mentioned, is that they offer instant access to value while eliminating friction.

-Itai Leibowitz, Facebook’s Product Manager for the Messenger platform writes:
+Itai Leibowitz, Facebook’s Product Manager for the Messenger platform, writes: